curriculum & policies

 -Hand sanitizer used as children enter TLPC and continued hand washing throughout the day

--Staff to wear masks at all times and will wear gloves when manipulating food or changing diapers.
+-Staff will wear gloves when manipulating food or changing diapers.

 -All children and staff will wear socks